Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 # <a id="Pathpoint_Configuration"></a>Pathpoint Configuration ###

 Pathpoint is configured using a JSON configuration file, which is writen to the needs of your particular business.
-Once the configuration file is loaded, you can also manually tweek the Touchpoints (for instance to see the data that you are most concern at the moment).
+Once the configuration file is loaded, you can also manually tweek the Touchpoints, tuning them, or working with their queries.
+This information will be shown to you, on this Readme file.

 ## <a id="JSON_Configuration_File"></a>JSON Configuration File ###